Helping our environment

 • One Local

-Cathy Church has chosen to stop shark finning through SharkTrust.org and to save leatherback turtles through SaveOurLeatherbacks.org.
+Cathy Church has chosen to stop shark finning through SharkTrust.org.

-These and other similar organizations provide programs to fight for sharks, tigers, elephants, rhinos, marine protection and climate as well.
-World Wildlife Fund in the US is called World Wide Fund elsewhere.
+These and other similar organizations provide programs to fight for sharks, tigers, elephants, rhinos, marine protection, and climate as well.
 They have programs for animal and habitat protection in almost 70 countries.
-By supporting a world-wide organization, you can help with issues that cross boundaries.
+By supporting a worldwide organization, you can help with issues that cross boundaries.

 Ocean help